Electro-Jam-Instruments/lexical/packages/lexical-accessibility/INTEGRATORS_GUIDE.md

 ### The Problem

-Normally, when you insert markdown content using `$insertMarkdownAtSelection`, the function moves the cursor to the end of the inserted content.
+Normally, when you insert markdown content using `$insertMarkdownAtSelection`, the function moves the cursor to the end of the document.
 This cursor movement can:
 1. Trigger focus events that shift focus to the hidden editor
 2. Cause screen readers to announce the new cursor position
 3. Disrupt the user's workflow in the currently focused editor